| |

 the crocheted fiberglass cloth with a 2” brush, work it

 in well, and gently squeeze out the excess.
+The fiberglass turns

-like free-forming yogurt.
-During the 25 or so minutes, I need
+a wet lump of stuff.
+During the 25 or so minutes, I need to apply

-the wet part of the fiberglass in the form that I need it to retain,
+wet part of the fiberglass in the form that I need it to retain,

 making sure that I don’t end up with stretch darts if they

 are not a part of the form.
+I use gravity to create the form.

 - After that initial 25 or so minutes, the resin

 begins to set.
-Sort of like Jello sets in that it no longer moves.
+Sort of like Jello sets, in that it no longer moves.

 The form is set.
 But, if taken off its support mechanism, the